UEABIO/data-sci-v1/docs/08-github.md

 Repositories (repos) on GitHub are the same unit as an RStudio Project - it's a place where you can easily store all information/data/etc. related to whatever project you're working on.

+When we create a Repository in GitHub and have it communicating with a Project in RStudio, then we can changes moving in two directions

+* **pull** information *from* GitHub *to* RStudio

+or

-When we create a Repository in GitHub and have it communicating with a Project in RStudio, then we can get (**pull**) information from GitHub to RStudio, or **push** information from RStudio to GitHub where it is safely stored and/or our collaborators can access it.
-It also keeps a *complete history* of updated versions that can be accessed/reviewed by you and your collaborators at any time, from anywhere, as long as you have the internet.
+* **push** information *from* RStudio *to* GitHub where it is safely stored and/or our collaborators can access it.

+Github also keeps a *complete history* of different versions of each file that can be accessed/reviewed by you and your collaborators at any time, from anywhere, as long as you have the internet.

 I have mentioned the term **commit** a few times (\@ref(glossary-github)).
 The fundamental unit of work in Git is a commit.
 A commit takes a snapshot of your code at a specified point in time.